 - The counselling that is provided will be directly linked to a crime.

-- The crime must be reported to the police, or in the case of family and domestic violence, reported to the police, GP or other professional.
+- The crime must be reported to the police, or in the case of family and domestic violence and sexual assault, reported to the police, GP or other professional.

 What the service provides:

 - Counselling across the four stages of the criminal justice process: reporting and investigation; trial; sentencing; parole and release